-- Placement of capital on deposit; - Funding for PB client lending and placement of PB client deposits received; - Lending and borrowing transactions within the DBIGB Group; - Payment of and refund of costs incurred; - DBUKB has been granted a Core UK Group permission by the PRA, allowing the exemption of exposures between companies in the DBIGB Group from the PRA large exposure limits and zero risk weighting of exposures for the purposes of Credit Risk.
+- Placement of capital on deposit; - Funding for PB client lending and placement of PB client deposits received; - Lending and borrowing transactions within the DBIGB Group; - Payment of and refund of costs incurred; - DBUKB has been granted a Core UK Group permission by the PRA, allowing the exemption of exposures between companies in the DBIGB Group from the PRA Large Exposure limits and zero risk weighting of these exposures for the purposes of Credit risk.
 This allows DBUKB to continue to manage surplus liquidity, funding and large exposures for the DBIGB Group.
 The current permission expires on the 1st January 2025.
-As part of the permission, a legal agreement is in place whereby DBIGB and DHL will promptly increase DBUKB or DTCL's capital resources upon demand to ensure that each firm complies with any regulatory requirements relating to capital resources or concentration risk.
-The liability to contribute capital resources is limited to surplus capital to the extent legally permissible; and - DBUKB has an on balance sheet agreement in place permitting offset of all on balance sheet amounts with Deutsche Bank A.G.
-London branch.
+As part of the permission, a legal agreement is in place whereby DBIGB and DHL will promptly increase DBUKB or DTCL's Regulatory Capital upon demand to ensure that each firm complies with any regulatory requirements relating to Capital Resources or Concentration risk.
+The liability to contribute Capital Resources is limited to surplus capital to the extent legally permissible; and - DBUKB has an on balance sheet agreement in place permitting offset of all on balance sheet amounts with Deutsche Bank A.G.
+London branch and Deutsche Bank A.G.
+Frankfurt.

-Regulatory Own Funds
+Regulatory Capital/Own Funds

-Composition of Regulatory Own Funds
+Composition of Regulatory Capital/Own Funds

-DBIGB Group's Own Funds consist of Common Equity Tier 1 Capital only and DBIGB Group has not issued any Additional Tier 1 or Tier 2 instruments.
+DBIGB Group's Regulatory Capital/Own Funds consist of Common Equity Tier 1 Capital ("CET1") only and DBIGB Group has not issued any Additional Tier 1 ("AT1") or Tier 2 ("T2") instruments.